 For each section heading, use bold and contrasting text from the main body text.
 For example, use Helvetica for the title of the section and use Times New Roman for the subsequent text.

 When deciding upon your choice of font, be mindful that some computers may not have the same capabilities as yours and, as such, the text you use may be substituted for a different font that could alter the entire look and feel of the original document.

 Keep your CV to a maximum of two pages - anything more than that and it starts to resemble a chapter from War & Peace; worse still, an employer is likely to throw it away without even looking at it.

 And, ensure that the layout of your CV remains constant throughout and avoid trying to cram as much information as possible onto two pages.
 Employers don't want – nor do they have the time – to strain their eyes reading your details because of a poor choice of text size or font.

 Follow a story

 Finally, your CV is a working document that has a beginning, middle and an end so it needs to follow a logical structure and keep the same theme throughout.
-Keep your eye on the detail of your CV.
-If it is cluttered, the text is too big or small or the appearance is inconsistent, your chance of getting invited to attend an interview and dramatically reduced.
+Keep your eye on the detail of your CV: if it is cluttered, the text is too big or small or the appearance is inconsistent, your chance of getting invited to attend an interview is dramatically reduced.

 After all, if you can't keep your own house in order, why would an employer trust you with theirs?

-If you're having trouble getting started, take a look at our range of CV templates.
+If you're having trouble getting started, take a look at our range of free CV templates.